 As data become more and more connected or linked, information will be increasingly often be derived from the links between data instead of the data itself.
 As new use cases emerge, data-models need to be very flexible.

-The process of storing data using flexible models and extracting information out of linked data is enhanced by using graph databases, in combination with query languages like (open)Cypher.
+The process of storing data using flexible models and extracting information out of linked data is enhanced by using graph databases, in combination with specialized query languages.

 Graph technology will become mainstream and be part of the standard tool-set of the majority of organisations, in addition to legacy tools like relational databases and spreadsheets.